DanBradbury/copilot-chat.vim/README.md

 ```
 This will send the full template text + your code to Copilot.

+## Problems

+The following error message means the logged in account does not
+have CoPilot activated:

+> Resource not accessible by integration

 ## Contributing
 Please see the [contribution guide](./CONTRIBUTING.md) for more information.